ravinder-Olivier/nextjs-template-blog/README.md

 npm run dev
 ```

-Write posts in the /posts folder

 ## Writing Posts

+Posts are stored in the /posts directory
 ### Format

 Posts should follow this format explicitly